-The Last Great Race on Earth begins today in Anchorage, Alaska.
-Sixty-seven sled dog teams will start the thousand-mile Iditarod across the barren, frigid and unforgiving land.
-There are just a handful of first-time racers in this year's competition, but those aren't the only rookies.
-One is a veterinarian - Greg Reppas, whose job is to help keep dogs healthy throughout the race.
-NPR's Russell Lewis has the story.
+Sixty-seven sled dog teams will start the 998-mile Iditarod race across the barren, frigid and unforgiving land.
+In this year's competition, there are a handful of first-time racers — but those aren't the only rookies.

-LEWIS: Leo is one of the 16 dogs on this team that will start the Iditarod.
+Days before the race, Reppas squats in a snowdrift in Wasilla and checks out Leo, one of the 16 dogs on this team that will start the Iditarod.
 He's a mix of husky and several other breeds and looks like a mutt.
-He's born to run and raring to go.
-He's small, like most sled dogs, just about 50 pounds.
-Reppas is giving Leo a complete medical exam.
+Born to run, he is raring to go.
+He's small like most sled dogs, just about 50 pounds.

-LEWIS: On the trail, it's a different kind of medicine - no fancy diagnostics or elaborate tests, just a vet's expertise.
-The biggest problems they see are exhaustion, dehydration and ulcers.
-If a dog is deemed unfit to continue, it's flown back to Anchorage for additional care.
-The team will keep racing but down a dog.
-This is Reppas's first time out on the trail.
-He says he's ready for the challenge, partly because of his day job.
-He's a major in the Army.
+This is Reppas' first time out on the trail.
+He says he's ready for the challenge, partly because of his day job: He's a major in the Army.
 Reppas says the Iditarod is more than just a race.

-LEWIS: And for veterinarians like Greg Reppas, the dogs are their main mission for the next two weeks.
-But he's also looking forward to seeing wild Alaska.
+For veterinarians like Reppas, the dogs are their main mission for the next two weeks.
+But he is also looking forward to seeing wild Alaska.

-LEWIS: Bush pilots will shuttle him to the remote checkpoints where he'll sleep in a tent sometimes in minus-20 degree temperatures.
+Bush pilots will shuttle him to remote checkpoints where he'll sleep in a tent in sometimes minus-20 degree temperatures.
 Like the dogs, he won't get much rest either.
-Russell Lewis, NPR News, Anchorage.
-Transcript provided by NPR, Copyright NPR.